Challenge Roth 2026 set for a star-studded line-up. Here’s how to watch and who to look out for

-The 2025 edition of this legendary Bavarian long-distance race is set to be another classic.
+The 2026 edition of this legendary Bavarian long-distance race is set to be one for the ages.
 Here’s everything you need to know and how to watch…

 Roth has been a staple on the triathlon calendar almost since the sport’s inception.
 A typical ‘A-race’ for some of triathlon’s finest, Roth is where the current long-distance records are held – both set in 2024 by Anne Haug in 8:02:38 and Magnus Ditlev in 7:23:24.